 We must next appeal to government officials, fellow citizens, and people of faith to ensure that existing laws are enforced for ours’ and others’ well-being and protection.

 Christians must not only hold elected officials and the news media accountable but also run for office themselves.
 Whether for the school board, county commissioner, city council, mayor, state or federal legislative positions, it is imperative they be involved.

 This is not a call “to take our nation back” or to “Christianize America.”
 It is a call for Christians to embrace our purpose to glorify God in all of our endeavors, contributing to human flourishing and restraining evil.
 Understanding that the government, the law and human rights do not exist without the God who established them.

 Because God created government — and in fact everything — every area of life, politics is spiritual.

-Christians must point to the God who created our rights like the Apostle Paul, who claimed his rights under Roman law as a Roman citizen (“I appeal to Caesar,” Acts 25:11).
+Christians must point to the God who created our rights like the Apostle Paul, who claimed his rights under Roman law as a Roman citizen.
+“I appeal to Caesar,” he said in Acts 25:11.

-And like Nehemiah, circa 445 B.C., who was an expendable slave, still successfully led the rebuilding of Jerusalem.
+And imitate Nehemiah, circa 445 B.C., who was an expendable slave and still successfully led the rebuilding of Jerusalem.
 “Professionally,” he was ill-equipped, but he successfully accomplished what was required of him.
 He first focused on national security by rebuilding Jerusalem’s walls— strengthening its borders from external threats.

 Next, he rebuilt a government in complete disrepair.
 And after these monumental tasks were accomplished, he focused on getting his people, an entire nation, out of debt — which he did more than once.